RiccardoScott1/talktomycrawl/article_n8n_supabase.md

 );
 ```

-The script also defines a custom SQL function, `match_documents`, which
+The final part of the script defines a custom SQL function: `match_documents`.
-performs a vector similarity search using the `<=>` operator to compute cosine
+It performs a vector similarity search using the `<=>` operator to compute cosine
 distance between the query embedding and stored document embeddings.
-It
-supports optional filtering based on JSON metadata and returns the most similar
+It supports optional filtering based on JSON metadata and returns the most similar
 documents sorted by relevance.
-This function enables efficient retrieval of
-contextually relevant content for use in our RAG pipeline.
+This function enables efficient retrieval of contextually relevant

-# ---- COMMENT: could add in-line comments on what is what ----
+content for use in our RAG pipeline.

 ```sql
 -- Create a function to search for documents